Front Page 2020-06-29

 Seasonal Beet Borscht

-By Liz Alpern Soup is my ultimate comfort food.
+Soup is my ultimate comfort food.
 As a kid, I was eager to bring a thermos of hot soup to school for my lunch—a little reminder of home.
-As an adult, I cook gallons of soup frequently, to feed the crowds at my fundraising party, Queer Soup Night; and we regularly serve soup at…
+As an adult, I cook gallons of soup frequently, to feed the crowds at my fundraising party, Queer Soup Night; and we regularly serve…

 This Issue Prepared By: